FrimJo/react-take-off/README.md

 - [ ] Remove TS check on compile
 - [ ] Use only `eslint` and not `tslint`
 - [ ] Update Error boundery to use promise
+- [ ] Migrate from styled-components to Emotion

 ### Prerequisites